Sounding the Word of God

 The book has three sections.
 Part 1 considers late antique and early medieval texts, which deal with the value of singing and its necessary regulation.
 Part 2 describes and investigates techniques used by Carolingian scribes to provide instructions for readers and singers.
 The extant books themselves are the focus of part 3.
 Rankin’s analysis of over two hundred manuscripts and extensive supporting images represents the work of a scholar who has spent a lifetime with the sources; her explication of the images, particularly those of the earlier manuscripts, changes the way in which musicologists and liturgical scholars will view the images.
 Indeed, it will change the way in which they approach the unfolding history of chant and liturgy in the Carolingian period.

-Susan Rankin is professor of medieval music at the University of Cambridge and a professorial fellow at Emmanuel College, Cambridge.
+Susan Rankin is emeritus professor of medieval music at the University of Cambridge and Vice-Master of Emmanuel College, Cambridge.
 She is the author and co-editor of a number of books, including Writing Sounds in Carolingian Europe: The Invention of Musical Notation.